2025

 • Ramblin' On: From Loyola with Love

-What we didn't anticipate—the number of Rambler romances that would blossom as a result of this expansion.
+However, we didn't anticipate the number of Rambler romances that would blossom as a result of this expansion.
 Perhaps it wasn't at the top of the list for Evan Hoobchaak '99 and Liz (Moeykens) Hoobchaak '99 when they began freshman year, either.
 But almost 18 years of marriage, two beautiful children, and an adorable mini-dachshund later, here we are.
 Their Rambler romance is a testament to the lasting connections and sense of community that make Loyola Academy so special.

 Read More